Improved testing inference in mixed linear models

 \section{Concluding remarks}

 We addressed the issue of performing likelihood-based testing inference on the fixed effects parameters of mixed linear models when the sample contains a small number of observations.
-The standard likelihood ratio test is liberal (oversized), as evidenced by our Monte Carlo results.
+The standard likelihood ratio test is liberal, as evidenced by our Monte Carlo results.
 We obtained three alternative tests, namely: an adjusted profile likelihood ratio test, its Bartlett-corrected version and also the Bartlett-corrected likelihood ratio test.
 Our results generalize those in Zucker et al.~(2000) in two directions.
 First, we allow practitioners to test joint restrictions on one or more fixed effects parameters, whereas their results only hold for tests on a parameter at a time.
 Second, unlike Zucker et al.~(2000), we do not assume that the covariance matrix of the random effects is linear when deriving the Bartlett correction to the profile likelihood ratio test.
 Our main results are stated through closed-form formulas that only involve simple operations on vectors and matrices, and hence they can be easily implemented in matrix programming languages and statistical software.
-The numerical evidence we report clearly show that the proposed tests outperform the standard likelihood ratio test, especially when the sample size is small.
+The simulation study we report clearly show that the proposed tests outperform the standard likelihood ratio test, especially when the sample size is small.
 It shows that the three alternative tests yield reliable inferences even for unbalanced data.
-In particular, the adjusted profile likelihood ratio test and its Bartlett-corrected version dramatically improve the type I error rate, especially when the number of observations is small.
-We strongly recommend that practitioners who wish to make inferences on the fixed effects parameters that index the mixed linear model on the basis of a small number of observations use the more reliable tests proposed in this paper.
+In particular, the adjusted profile likelihood ratio test and its Bartlett-corrected version improve the type I error rate, especially when the number of observations is small.